-Narcan does not last nearly as long in the body as the opioids that cause overdoses do.
-Once naloxone wears off, the amount of opioids that remains in the body can still be toxic – enough, even, to cause another overdose.
-The person must remain somewhere where he or she can get emergency care in case loss of consciousness and respiratory arrest occur again.
+Narcan does not last nearly as long in the body as the opioids that cause overdoses to do.
+Once naloxone wears off, the number of opioids that remains in the body can still be toxic, enough, even, to cause another overdose.
+The person must remain somewhere where he or she can get emergency care in case loss of consciousness, and respiratory arrest occurs again.

 When an Opioid Overdose Turns Fatal